 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which University to choose, please read useful guides on how to choose a course and university

-These are the list of Universities offering Law in Nigeria
+Here is the list of universities offering Law Degree in Nigeria.

 - Adekunle Ajasin University, Akungba